ClaraBing/CS229-MusicTranscription/README.md

 e.g. mtrx\[0\]\[:\]\[0\] stores in descending order the probabilities for each of the 109 pitch bins at the first timestep of the first song, where the corresponding bin values (between 0-108, 0 being empty pitch) are stored in mtrx\[0\]\[:\]\[1\].

+### Error Analysis
+* Confusion matrix: `python confusion_matrix.py` generates the confusion matrix on the validation data set and saves it to `cnf_matrix.npy`.
+* Features visualisation: `python features_visualisation.py` performs PCA  and t-SNE on the 8192-dimension feature vector output from the CNN before the fully connected layers in order to embed the vectors in 2D space for visualisation.

 ## Part 2 (CS221) - HMM for melody tracking